Three Luggage Setups We’ve Actually Used for Two-Up Touring

 What Could Be Better

-• Even with the carry handle, it can feel a bit awkward to carry when fully packed
+• Even with the carry handle, it’s a little awkward to carry once it’s packed full

 Ideal For